 - Baker: Every Friday one child has a turn to be the Baker when they share a treat with their group.

 - Librarian: Every Monday one child has a chance to be class librarian when they share five of their favourite storybooks with the class.
-The aim is to foster a love of reading.

 - Birthday celebrations: Birthdays are celebrated in a uniquely Montessori way and we welcome you to share in the celebration.